nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### Architecture

-Given below is a quick overview of the main components of the app, and how they interact with each other.
+Below is a quick overview of the main components of the app and how they interact with each other.

 To better illustrate and explain the high-level design of the App, we have also included the _**Architecture Diagram**_ below.